The Old Ladders are Breaking

 In Harvard’s Class of 2024 senior survey, 58% of seniors planned to go straight into the workforce – more than half headed to finance, technology, or consulting.
 Others join these fields several years after graduating.
 Harvard is a useful proxy for its peer set (Ivy‑plus and a handful of adjacent schools), with ~50,000 undergraduates graduating each year from the nation’s top schools.
 That means that every year on average ~15,000 of the country’s top graduates commit to consulting, finance, or technology.

-Now add two more prestige magnets: entertainment and corporate law.
+Add two more prestige magnets: entertainment and corporate law.
 The numbers are smaller but not trivial—a few thousand elite graduates a year chase acting, writing, production, or adjacent media work on the one hand, or enroll in elite law schools on the other.

 The consequence of these irrevocable trends is a generational bottleneck.
 Multiple prestige pipelines are constricting at once.